R559 (South Africa)

 The R559 is a Regional Route in Gauteng, South Africa that connects Protea Glen with Carletonville via Randfontein.

 Route

-The R559 begins at a junction with the R558 Road in Protea Glen, Soweto, just north of the R558's intersection with the N12.
-It goes north-west for 17 kilometres to reach a junction with the R28 Road in the southern suburbs of Randfontein.
+The R559 begins at a junction with the R558 road in Protea Glen, Soweto, just north of the R558's intersection with the N12.
+It goes north-west for 17 kilometres to reach a junction with the R28 road in the southern suburbs of Randfontein (just north of Mohlakeng).

-From Randfontein, it turns to the south-west and goes for 22 kilometres to reach a junction with Station Street.
+From Randfontein, it turns to the south-west and goes for 22 kilometres, through Hillside, to reach a junction with Station Street.
 It becomes Station Street westwards and goes for 17 kilometres to enter the towns of Oberholzer and Carletonville.
-It reaches a junction with the R500 Road and bypasses Carletonville Mall.
-From the R500 junction, it goes westwards for 18 kilometres, forming the southern border of Khutsong, to reach its western terminus at a junction with the R501 Road.
+It reaches a junction with the R500 road and bypasses Carletonville Mall.
+From the R500 junction, it goes westwards for 18 kilometres, passing south of Khutsong, to reach its western terminus at a junction with the R501 road.